erkac/f5-bigip-letsencrypt/README.md

 This [script](./letsencrypt/hook.sh) just manage the F5 configuration, it's ok to use it in default configuration.
 No need to change it, unless you need some extra features.

 ### config
-The main configuration file.
+The main [configuration file](./letsencrypt/config).
 As I was ok with most of the default configuration as I moved all the files to `/shared/letsencrypt` and I had to only remove comment from the following line:
 ```bash
 WELLKNOWN="${BASEDIR}/.acme-challenges"
 ```

 ### dehydrated
-Please [download](https://github.com/dehydrated-io/dehydrated) dehydrated from GitHub.
+Please [download](https://github.com/dehydrated-io/dehydrated) dehydrated ACME client from GitHub.

 ### wrapper.sh
-Run [wrapper.sh](./letsencrypt/wrapper.sh) instead `dehydrated` in production, as `wrapper.sh` makes sure, that it runs only on the active BIG-IP (in case of HA cluster).
+In production, run [wrapper.sh](./letsencrypt/wrapper.sh) instead of `dehydrated`, as `wrapper.sh` makes sure, that it runs only on the active BIG-IP (in case of HA cluster).
 Also it creates logs and can send you email notification.
 Please review the configuration options and adjust accordingly:
 ```bash
 MAILRCPT="example@example.com"
 MAILFROM="f5@example"